Welding-stainless

 Beware of...

-The corrosion resistant characteristics of stainless steels may be adversely affected by the sensitization process occurring, while Welding-stainless, in a certain temperature interval from about 600 to 900 0C (from about 1100 to 1650 0F) which promotes the precipitation (gathering) of chromium carbides at grain boundaries and the parallel loss of anticorrosive chromium from the base metal.
+The corrosion resistant characteristics of stainless steels may be adversely affected by heating in the temperature interval from about 600 to 900 °C (from about 1100 to 1650 °F).

 The Big Three...